 - When do they happen during the day week month year e.g. 4pm

 - What situations mix with times to create a powerful trigger e.g. commuting home past shops

 - What emotions do I recognise (and for me I escalated these emotions) e.g stress and tension

-- What other behaviours or traits collide to make drinking more needed e.g. hunger, a list of fking jobs at the end of the working day, reliving negative conversations that may or may not have happened in reality
+- Are there other behaviours or traits that collide to make drinking more needed e.g. hunger, a list of fking jobs at the end of the working day, reliving negative conversations that may or may not have happened in reality

 - You can add your triggers to this post in BOOm What Triggers You and make sure that you understand H.A.L.T